dev-fuadhasan/buildathon/CRON_SETUP.md

 - `timestamp`: When the job ran
 - `results`: Object with:
   - `processed`: Number of mothers processed
+  - `recommendations`: Object with:
     - `sent`: Number of recommendations sent
     - `skipped`: Number of mothers skipped (not the right time, already sent, etc.)
+  - `pregnancyUpdates`: Object with:
+    - `updated`: Number of pregnancy days updated
+    - `skipped`: Number of mothers skipped (not midnight, already updated, etc.)
   - `errors`: Array of any errors encountered

 ## Notes

-- The cron job runs every 5 minutes to catch the 5-minute window (8:00-8:05 AM/PM)
+- The cron job runs every 5 minutes to catch the 5-minute windows:
+  - **Recommendations**: 8:00-8:05 AM and 8:00-8:05 PM
+  - **Pregnancy Updates**: 12:00-12:05 AM (midnight)
 - Recommendations are only sent once per day per time slot (morning/evening)
+- Pregnancy days are only updated once per day at midnight
 - Paused mothers are automatically skipped
 - The system uses each mother's stored timezone or detects it from their address
+- Both tasks work independently - a mother can receive recommendations and have their pregnancy day updated in the same cron run if the times align